GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 A creature must have an organ to "see" with for this spell to be cast by or affect it.
 If a creature has more than two eyes, it can be affected by this spell multiple times.
 A creature cannot exchange its last eye by this spell.

-This spell lasts for as long as the caster concentrates, 0lus a number of minutes equal to the spellcheck's points of success multiplied by the spell's tier.
+This spell lasts for as long as the caster concentrates, plus a number of minutes equal to the spellcheck's points of success multiplied by the spell's tier.

 **At Higher Tiers**: The benefits for casting at higher tiers is noted above.